patroni/patroni/README.rst

 ------------------------------------------------------------
 There are many ways to run high availability with PostgreSQL; for a list, see the `PostgreSQL Documentation <https://wiki.postgresql.org/wiki/Replication,_Clustering,_and_Connection_Pooling>`__.

 Patroni is a template for you to create your own customized, high-availability solution using Python and — for maximum accessibility — a distributed configuration store like `ZooKeeper <https://zookeeper.apache.org/>`__, `etcd <https://github.com/coreos/etcd>`__ or `Consul <https://github.com/hashicorp/consul>`__.
+Database engineers, DBAs, DevOps engineers, and SREs who are looking to quickly deploy HA PostgreSQL in the datacenter—or anywhere else—will hopefully find it useful.

 We call Patroni a "template" because it is far from being a one-size-fits-all or plug-and-play replication system.
 It will have its own caveats.
 Use wisely.